-Income from discontinued operations primarily relates to our property located in Norfolk, Virginia.
+Income from discontinued operations primarily relates to the property we sold, which was located in Norfolk, Virginia, including a gain on the sale of the property of approximately \$160,000.
 This is partially offset by continuing expenses related to the two Canadian properties, which we sold in July 2006.
 The expenses for the two Canadian properties relate to legal fees associated with the dissolution of the entities, which sold the properties.